bwsw/cloudstack-ui/docs/source/CSUI-Storage.rst

 **Delete**

 This action can be applied to data disks.
-It allows deleting the data disk from the system.
+It allows deleting a data disk from the system.

 Click "Delete" in the Actions list and confirm your action in the dialogue window.

 If a volume has snapshots the system will ask you if you want to delete them as well.
 Click "YES" to delete the snapshots of the volume.
-CLick "NO" to keep them.
+Click "NO" to keep them.

 The data disk will be deleted from the system.